yordanivh/variables_skills_map_tf/README.md

 this code shows how to use the variables to deploy the infrastructure using the variables

-This will not do much by itself but the same logic can be applied whne using code to deploy a AWS resource
+This will not do much by itself but the same logic can be applied when using code to deploy a AWS resource